OlahTamas/PHPWord/README.md

 This is a fork of the excellent PHPWord library, with my own modifications to the handling of the formatting of tables of contents.
+- I've added a small change to the Word 2007 Frame writer beacuse the original z-index handling based on PHP_MAXINT and caused compatibility issues.
+The idea was not mine, but can't remember where I've found it
+- If "TJ x" and "TOC x" paragraph styles and "font_TJ x" and "font_TOC x" font styles are added, they will be used to format the respective rows of tables of contents.
+In the current state these seem to work under both LibreOffice 5.x and Word 365, and persist across saves (something that is not possible in the former btw).
+The TJ/TOC styles are supposed to be the same, but some translation issues make both necessary in Word (at least in the Hungarian version I've been using to test them).